Esshahn/spritemate/README.md

 * you can rearrange sprites by just dragging them to the desired position
 * you can copy & paste sprites by using the corresponding icons in the sprite list window
-* hold down shift key and click with the mouse to delete pixels
-* use the cursor keys (left & right) to navigate through your sprite list quickly

 ## History